INRIA/zelus/README.md

 To build the project:

 ```
+./configure
 dune build
 ```

-This produces two executables:
+This produces two executables (and some tools in `./tools`):
-- `compiler/zeluc.exe`: the compiler
+- `compiler/zeluc.exe`: native code
-- `compiler/zlsdep.exe`: a tool to track dependencies between zelus files
+- `compiler/zeluc.bc`: byte code

 Libraries are split in two packages:
 - `zelus`: the standard libraries